bexem/PlexCache/README.md

 - It can exit the script if any active session or skip the currently playing media.
 - It can find your missing unicorn.

-Note that the **"settings.json"** file is assumed to be located in the same directory, but this can be changed by editing the "settings_filename" variable in the script.

 # Disclaimer:

 Before you dive in, here's a reality check: this script comes without any warranties, guarantees, or magic powers.